neo-mc/neo-mc.github.io/pages/buy.md

 ---
 layout: page
 title: "Purchasing הϵѻMCEdit"
-meta_title: "Puchase your copy of sources today"
+meta_title: "Puchase your הϵѻMCEdit copy today"
-subheadline: "Getting your copy of the source code"
 teaser: "הϵѻMCEdit is a software licensed under GPL.
 No one can stop you from distributing it further.
 You may also obtain it somewhere for free – no problem!
 However, by paying for your copy you'll get «<a href='/buy/Benefits/'>benefits</a>» like support and 7 customization requests per year."
 header:
    image_fullwidth: "header_unsplash_12.jpg"